 Although the best way to enjoy the zoo is by walking, Lembang Park and Zoo is rather massive.
 Hence, you might prefer renting an e-bike or a golf cart.
 The rental booth is in on the side of the lake.
 You can drive around the park and stop wherever you want.
 However, these vehicles can not access all areas of the park.

-Walking further down the path, there are several wind mills on top of a food court.
-They are not the real wind mills though, they are snack kiosks.
-You have to take a couple flight of stairs to reach them.
+Walking further down the path, you will see several windmills on top of a food court.
+Instead of working windmills, they are snack kiosks.
+You have to take a couple flights of stairs to reach them.
 They are in the same area with a small pet shop and a cat cafe.
-Well, it's more like an indoor playground to interact with provided cats, while the cafe is an outdoor area with several umbrellas and one wall covered with cats painting.
-There is an additional charge of Rp.
-30,000/hour to enter this cat cafe.
+The cat cafe is more like an indoor playground to interact with provided cats.
+The dining area is an outdoor area with several umbrellas and one wall covered with murals of cats.
+There is an additional charge of Rp.20,000/hour to enter this cat cafe.

 It is fun to explore Lembang Park and Zoo, with its great weather, gorgeous view and healthy wild animals.
 However, there are many other zoos and safari parks in the land of Sunda.
 For example, Taman Safari Indonesia at Cisarua, Bogor and Ragunan Zoo in Jakarta.
 The town of Batu in Malang, East Java also has a great zoo called Batu Secret Zoo.
 Which one is your favorite?

 May 23, 23 04:28 AM

 May 19, 23 03:36 AM